Canyon View Park in Aliso Viejo offers 12 acres of fantastic play space at one of the entrances to Wood Canyon Trail.

 - Fitness equipment added in 2014

-- Aliso Viejo Community Association (AVCA) parks guide (AVCA owns the parks and takes reservations for AVCA members at 949-243-7750)
+- Aliso Viejo Community Association (AVCA) owns the parks and takes reservations for AVCA members on this reservation form

 - Nearby public library: Aliso Viejo Public Library